Kithmal91/swagger/README.md

 Swagger is rest api documentation framework.This repository contains spring boot and jax-rs code examples

-Following dependancies used for documentation geneartion.
+Following dependancies used for documentation geneartion with spring boot.

 ```xml
 <dependency>